-Waco auto accident attorneys, Laura Brown and Dale Williams, understand how traumatic a vehicle collision can be for both victims and their families.
+Waco auto accident attorneys, Laura Brown understands how traumatic a vehicle collision can be for both victims and their families.
 When children are the victims of a traffic collision, the aftermath can be tragic.

 According to the National Center for Health Statistics, motor vehicle collisions are the leading cause of death for children under the age of 13.
 In many cases, a few precautionary measures can help dramatically reduce the risk of children suffering catastrophic injuries or death in auto collisions.